Background:

 History of Pride

-Content provided by Rev Terri Echelbarger, Many Journeys MCC & LGBTQ Commission of San Mateo County
+Content provided by Rev Terri Echelbarger, Unitarian Universalists of San Mateo and formally of Many Journeys MCC and the LGBTQ Commission of San Mateo County

-Links to County LGBTQ organizations on your website
+Links to County LGBTQIA+ organizations on your website

-As part of supporting the local LGBTQ community in San Mateo County, we are happy to support your city’s efforts and ask that you contact us with any questions or if you need help with these recommendations.
-The LGBTQ Commission meets monthly on the first Tuesday of the month from 6:30-8:30PM.
-Access information, agenda and contact information on the LGBTQ Commission website (http://smcgov.org/lgbtq) --we welcome your attendance and look forward to your partnership in supporting the LGBTQ residents of San Mateo County!
+As part of supporting the local LGBTQIA+ community in San Mateo County, we are happy to support your city’s efforts and ask that you contact us with any questions or if you need help with these recommendations.
+The LGBTQIA+ Commission meets monthly on the third Tuesday of the month from 6:30-8:30PM at the San Mateo County Pride Center.
+Access information, agenda and contact information on the LGBTQIA+ Commission website (http://smcgov.org/lgbtqia) --we welcome your attendance and look forward to your partnership in supporting the LGBTQIA+ residents of San Mateo County!